 Species lists for vegetation units can be collected and analysed using other methods where native species richness is inadequate to provide good quality data for statistical analysis; for example, where vegetation is not in suitable condition (degraded or poorer condition on Bush Forever vegetation condition scales: Government of Western Australia 2000).
 The flora and vegetation can be surveyed along a series of transects or relevés across the site, with species recorded for different vegetation units being compiled in separate lists.
 Detailed notes should be recorded about the species present, vegetation condition on Bush Forever scales, and soils and landform.
 Plant species that may be particularly significant in differentiating the floristic community types should also be noted.
-The species lists for each identified vegetation unit should be compared to full species lists compiled from all quadrats established for the Gibson et al. (1994) report and Keighery et al. (2012), for floristic community types considered most likely to occur at the site on the basis of soil and landform characteristics and general species composition.
-Results should be provided in the form of raw data (species lists) and tables that indicate the alignment (proportional overlap) of species present in each different vegetation unit, with species lists compiled for all quadrats in likely FCTs from Gibson et al. (1994) and Keighery et al. (2012).
+The species lists for each identified vegetation unit should be compared to full species lists compiled from all quadrats established for the Gibson et al. (1994) report and Keighery et al. (2012), for floristic community types considered most likely to occur at the site on the basis of soil and landform characteristics and general species present in each different vegetation unit, with species lists compiled for all quadrats in likely FCTs from Gibson et al. (1994) and Keighery et al. (2012).
 Combinations of plant species that are most frequently associated with a specified FCT should be evaluated from species present in each identified vegetation unit.
 Lists of taxa that are 'typical' (occur in >75% of quadrats) or 'common' (occur in 50-75% in quadrats) in particular FCTs are listed in Appendix 1 of Gibson et al. (1994).